oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Parameters sent without a value MUST be treated as if they were omitted from the request.

-#### Response Type {#response-type}

-The authorization endpoint is used by the authorization code flow.
-The client informs the authorization server of the desired response type using the following parameter:

-"response_type":
-:    REQUIRED.
-The value MUST be `code` for requesting an authorization code as described by {{authorization-request}}, or a registered extension value as described by {{new-response-types}}.

-Extension response types MAY contain a space-delimited (%x20) list of values, where the order of values does not matter (e.g., response type `a b` is the same as `b a`).
-The meaning of such composite response types is defined by their respective specifications.

-Some extension response types are defined by ({{OpenID}}).

-If an authorization request is missing the `response_type` parameter, or if the response type is not understood, the authorization server MUST return an error response as described in {{authorization-code-error-response}}.

 ### Authorization Request {#authorization-request}

 To begin the authorization request, the client builds the authorization